 - Understand your responsibility to prevent passing on infections in the workplace

-Free printable posters and advice sheets are also available to download
+Free printable posters and advice sheets aalso available to download

 Covid-19 Advice in 34 Languages

-Coronavirus (COVID-19) advice for in 34 languages, provided by Doctors of the World, produced in partnership with the British Red Cross, Migrant Help and Clear Voice based on the government’s updated advice and health information.
+Doctors of the World, in partnership with the British Red Cross, Migrant Help and Clear Voice, have produced Coronavirus (COVID-19) advice in 34 languages based on the government’s updated advice and health information.